hiranrajasuriya/hiranrajasuriya.github.io/_pages/about.md

 <h3>Mentoring</h3>
 <div style="text-align: justify; width: 800px">
 It would be my pleasure to help undergraduate students in their academic and personal growth.
-Whether you are seeking guidance on course selection, advice on research opportunities, or support navigating the challenges of university life, I am here to help.
+Whether you are seeking guidance on course selection, advice on research, or support navigating the challenges of university life, I am here to help.
 If you believe that my mentorship or guidance could be of benefit to you, please do not hesitate to reach out and schedule a one-time, 30-minute meeting.
 I would be more than happy to answer any questions you may have and offer my support to the best of my ability.
 <p>&nbsp;</p>
 <a href="https://www.solab.org/">https://forms.gle/hzXo8Bdwqed47trPA</a>